sergey-msu/nft-auction/docs/demo.md

 ![](auction-finish.png)

 Great!
-All the commissins are payed.
-Also note that auction has positive balance > 0.13 TON which is sufficient to cover it;s storage fees for a years.
+All the fees are payed.
+Also note that auction has positive balance > 0.13 TON which is sufficient to cover it's storage fees for a years.